 With Great Clients

-Full Engagement Leadership – Balance, Hidden Stars, and Apples: What I Learned Over Coffee
+Balance, Hidden Stars and Apples: What I learned Over Coffee

 Michelle’s talk will outline simple skills that leaders can develop in order to build a fully engaged team.

-Strategy, Innovation and Growth – Keurig, Gillette Mach3, and Oral-B: 5 Strategies that Transform Innovation
+Keurig, Gillette Mach 3, and Oral B: Strategies that Transform Innovation

 Michelle brings her expertise in building strong-growth businesses, like Keurig and Oral-B, to other companies.
 This year she will be an Expert in Residence at the Harvard Innovation Lab at Harvard University.

 5 Strategies that Transform Innovation: Keurig, Gillette Mach3 and Oral-B

 In Michelle’s keynote speech on Strategy and Innovation, she begins with insight into building a strong strategic vision and culminates with strategies to create exciting innovation prospects.

 Michelle is a senior leader with the consistent ability to run and scale businesses, and a commitment to creating world class cultures by developing and articulating a clear vision that ignites the organization to deliver innovation, drives P&L focused top line growth, and builds powerful global brand franchises.
 She creates forward thinking vision and executable plans that have driven strong growth at Gillette, P&G and Keurig by leveraging the combination of new product innovation, acquisition, ecommerce/social media, brand building, and overall excellence in marketing and sales execution.
 Of tremendous value has been her operational expertise across all functional areas including manufacturing, R&D, procurement, distribution and IT, and her ability to create a positive and focused culture that delivers both financial results and a commitment to a higher purpose.